Ninja-Squad/ninja-squad.github.com/_posts/2018-02-07-angular-cli-1.7.md

     yarn schematics @schematics/package-update:@angular --version 5.2.3

+## Configuration simplifications

+I usually don't mention that a few files have changed in the project template, but for once it comes with a few simplifications and new options, so you should definitively take a careful look at all the changes, especially in the:

+- `test.ts` file (new `zone.js` import, simplified logic)
+- `polyfills.ts` file (shows how to use some `zone.js` capabilities)
+- `tslint.json` file (rules added and removed)
+- `package.json` file (lots of dependency bumps)

+You can easily see these changes with our `angular-cli-diff` repository, for example between an old version and the last one: [angular-cli-diff/compare/1.2.1...1.7.0](https://github.com/cexbrayat/angular-cli-diff/compare/1.2.1...1.7.0)

+## E2e test suites

+The `e2e` task can now take a `--suite` option, to run only part of your e2e tests.
+You can define suites of tests in your `protractor.conf.js` configuration file:

+    exports.config = {
+      suites: {
+        perf: 'e2e/perf/**/*.e2e-spec.ts',
+        regression: [
+          'e2e/regression/**/*.e2e-spec.ts',
+          'e2e/bugs/**/*.e2e-spec.ts'
+        ]
+      },

+And then run:

+    yarn e2e --suite perf,regression

+## Service worker safety

+Service workers are a really nice feature of modern browsers, and Angular offers a package to help you use them, introduced in Angular&nbsp;5 (see [our blog post](http://blog.ninja-squad.com/2017/11/02/what-is-new-angular-5/)).
+Angular CLI also has a very good support for them, as we explained in [our blog post](http://blog.ninja-squad.com/2017/12/12/angular-cli-1.6/).

+But they can also be tricky, as everything involving caching in our industry...
+If you need to deactivate an already installed service worker, `@angular/service-worker` will include a `safety-worker.js` script starting with Angular&nbsp;6, and the CLI 1.7 adds support to automatically include it in the production bundle.
+You must then serve the content of this script at the URL of the service worker you want to unregister.

 ## Angular&nbsp;6 support

 As Angular&nbsp;6 stable is right around the corner (end of march if everything goes well),